-Political Science
+Political Science (POLS)

-Pol Sc 110: The Political World.
+POLS 110: The Political World.
 (3)

-An introduction to politics, with emphasis on the ways people can understand their own political systems and those of others
+An introduction to politics, with emphasis on the ways people can understand their own political systems and those of others.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area IV: Social/Behavioral Sciences

-Students who have already had courses in political science may not count Pol Sc 110 toward a major
+Students who have already had courses in political science may not count POLS 110 toward a major

-Pol Sc 200: American Politics.
+POLS 200: American Politics.
 (3)

 Survey of American politics, including political behavior of the American electorate, the theory of democracy, the structure and function of American political institutions, and contemporary issues.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area IV: Social/Behavioral Sciences.

-Pol Sc 220: Comparative Politics.
+POLS 220: Comparative Politics.
 (3)

 Designed to give students the ability to understand and evaluate political regimes by focusing on the political history, socio-economic structure, and contemporary political institutions and behavior.
 Includes consideration of European, and developing systems.

-Pol Sc 240: International Politics.
+POLS 240: International Politics.
 (3)

 Analyzes significant factors in world politics, including nationalism, "national interest," ideology, international conflict and collaboration, balance of power, deterrence, international law, and international organization.

-Psychology
+Psychology (PSY)

-Psych 105: General Psychology.
+PSY 105: General Psychology.
 (3)

 Overview of the major content areas in psychology.
 Topics to be covered include learning, cognition, perception, motivation, biological systems, social and abnormal psychology, development, personality, and approaches to psychotherapy.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area IV: Social/Behavioral Sciences

-Psych 200: Statistical Principles.
+PSY 200: Statistical Principles.
 (3)

 Presentation of the basic principles of the description and interpretation of data.
 Provides an acquaintance with statistical principles appropriate to a liberal arts education, as well as a basis for further work in data analysis.
 Students planning graduate study in any field are advised to take 300 and 302 as well.

-Prerequisite: Psych 105.
+Prerequisite: PSY 105.

-Psych 220: Developmental Psychology.
+PSY 220: Developmental Psychology.
 (3)

 Overview of the physical, perceptual, motor, cognitive, emotional and social development of children from infancy through adolescence.

-Prerequisite: Psych 105.
+Prerequisite: PSY 105.

-Psych 231: Psychology of Human Sexuality.
+PSY 231: Psychology of Human Sexuality.
 (3) Exploration of the physiological, cultural, social and individual factors that influence sexual behavior sex roles, and sex identity.
-Prerequisite: Psych 105.

 Also offered as Wm St 231.

-Psych 240: Brain and Behavior.
+Prerequisite: PSY 105.
+PSY 240: Brain and Behavior.
 (3) A general survey of the biological foundations of behavior.
 Emphasis is on the central nervous system.
-Prerequisite: Psych 105 or Biol 121L.
-Psych 260: Psychology of Learning and Memory.
+Prerequisite: PSY 105 PSY 260: Psychology of Learning and Memory.
 (3) Survey of the variety of laboratory learning situations, with an emphasis on the application of principles to practical situations.
 Topics range from simple processes such as conditioning to complex processes such as transfer, memory, and concept formation.
-Prerequisite: Psych 105.
+Prerequisite: PSY 105.

-Psych 265: Cognitive Psychology.
+PSY 265: Cognitive Psychology.
 (3)

 Study of the cognitive processes involved in the encoding, storage, retrieval and use of knowledge including attention, memory, comprehension, categorization, reasoning, problem solving and language.

-Prerequisite: Psych 105.
+Prerequisite: PSY 105.